archlinux/aur/README.md

 ## Configure

-Edit /etc/mkinitcpio.conf and add `sd-tailscale` to HOOKS array, i.e:

-> HOOKS=(base **systemd** keyboard autodetect keymap modconf sd-vconsole *sd-network* *sd-resolve* *sd-tinyssh* **sd-tailscale** block sd-encrypt filesystems fsck)

-**NOTE**: In above HOOKS line there are three hooks provided by mkinitcpio-systemd-extras package: `sd-network`, `sd-resolve` and `sd-tinyssh`.
-          Even if you can get the early boot network configuration working without them, it is much simpler this way.

-*IMPORTANT*: This hook doesn't work with mkinitcpio configurations that uses `udev` hook instead of `systemd`

-Once the hook is configured, run `setup-initcpio-tailscale` (as a normal user) and follow the instructions to register the node to your tailscale account.
-The script will register a tailscale node with a hostname derived from the host system, let say the host is named `homeserver`, the tailscale node will be registered as `homeserver-initrd`; that makes it easier to identify the node in Tailscale panel.
+Run `setup-initcpio-tailscale` and follow the instructions.
+It will register a tailscale node with a hostname derived from the host system, let say the host is named `homeserver`, the tailscale node will be registered as `homeserver-initrd`; that makes it easier to later identify the node in Tailscale panel.

+Edit /etc/mkinitcpio.conf and add `tailscale` to HOOKS array.

+For systemd based initramfs, the insertion order of the `tailscale` hook doesn't matter as long as it is after `systemd` hook itself.

+For busybox based initramfs, it is recommended to place it after any network related hook and before any blocking hook like `encrypt` or `encryptssh`

 ## Security Considerations